Rodrigodd/audio-engine/README.md

 # Audio Engine

-A cross-platform rust crate for audio playback, including Webassembly.
+A cross-platform rust crate for audio playback, build on top of cpal.

 ## Supported formats
 - ogg